How Ego Helps and Hinders You

 So pay attention, especially to those who think or say they've transcended their ego.
 It could very well be different.

 Don't get me wrong, I'm a fan of non-dualism, which gives a deeply connected sense of peace with yourself and truly everything around you.
 I've experienced it myself.
 But I also believe in multi-dimensionality here on Earth.
-We are all invited to learn to deal with the ego’s and egosystems around us that are simply present as well as our own ego as a part of our consious learning.
-And develop it in such a way that ideally universal consciousness (spirit), your soul, and a balanced ego can go hand in hand.
+We are all invited to learn to deal with the ego’s and egosystems around us that are simply present as well as our own ego as a part of our conscious learning.
+And develop it in such a way that universal consciousness (spirit), your soul, and a balanced ego can go hand in hand.

-“We are all invited to learn to deal with the ego’s and egosystems around us that are simply present as well as our own ego as a part of our consious learning.
-And develop it in such a way that ideally universal consciousness (spirit), your soul, and a balanced ego can go hand in hand”
+“We are all invited to learn to deal with the ego’s and egosystems around us that are simply present as well as our own ego as a part of our conscious learning.
+And develop it in such a way that universal consciousness (spirit), your soul, and a balanced ego can go hand in hand”

 But what is ego, actually?
 What are the advantages of a balanced ego?
 How can it help you, but also hinder you?